 “Later, Culp was alone, preparing to mock Furray’s work in a critical review.
 But he changed his mind, once he started focusing on the paintings.
 He suddenly found them hilarious.
 On reflection, the artist’s intent seemed ironic, and he had missed the way the artist was making fun of dour and pretentious people who take themselves too seriously, including himself.

-Eliza continued, “I got to talking to Culp about coincidences, what I thought about them, how I’d taken a whole college course on what they mean.
+Eliza continued, “I got to talking to Culp about coincidences, what I thought about them, how I’d taken a whole college course on what they mean, but that was from a different professor, I think, probably.
 I told him that nature hates coincidence.
 He hated them, too, for his own private reasons.
 It was coincidences that brought he and I together, and it coincidentally was also the driving reason he gave me the cards.
 Maybe I shouldn’t have taken the cards, because I didn’t want the story of my life to be driven by coincidences instead of meaningful choices.
 Like in a book, coincidences become boring and contrived, like cutting to the chase of paradox.
 But if I hadn’t taken the cards, I probably wouldn’t still be alive.

-“In Culp’s case, the meaning of coincidence turned to horror.
+“In Culp’s case, the meaning of coincidence turned from being a joke to being a horror.
 The shooter who murdered his wife, his daughter, and granddaughter had labelled the mass shooting as an artistic statement, a painting made with real blood, including his own.
 And he said he did it because he was sick of Art that didn’t have a meaning, or had obscure, elitist meanings, so here it was, a work of art with a meaning that would be clear to everyone.
 To Culp, who had devoted most of his life to finding meaning in art, and meaning in life, it was a grotesque joke, the most meaningless, random, pointless thing he could imagine, a horrible coincidence.
-Yet it seemed intended to deliver a message just to him.
+Yet it seemed intended to deliver a message just to him.”

 Eliza sadly shook her head.
 “I told Culp I looked at art the same way he did before his wife to be added her sly observations about him.
 I still think it’s a bullshit way to make art, to say it can mean anything, so it means whatever you decide.
 It’s bullshit.
 Or at least, bullshitish.
 But I do think the cards that Stanislaw Culp gave me are engaging.
 That is the very quality—engaging– the one I usually hate, that gives the cards their power to heal, I think.